TheoryofComputation/TheoryofComputation.github.io/index.md

 ### Day 7: Outside of class

-- Complete reading in 04.01 Regular Expressions in [Formal Languages and Automata (FLA)](https://canvas.instructure.com/courses/8434722).
+- Complete reading in 04.01 Regular Expressions in [Formal Languages and Automata (FLA)](https://canvas.instructure.com/courses/8434722), and try some of the exercises in 4.02, but don't worry if you don't get them all.

 ## Day 6: Tuesday, January 30, 2024